irandigitaldemocracy/.github/profile/README.md

 🌈  For contribution please check our repos and join our discussions.

 🗽  Join us!
 This is a open movement without a leader.
 We are a community.
-Join us in [discord](https://discord.gg/2zkS4MekxB) and here.
+Get in touch with us at [discord](https://discord.gg/2zkS4MekxB) and here.

 <!--